JasonTrue/jasontrue.github.io/index.md

 Fast forward to many years later, and I'm a software developer.
 You can hire me.
 Send me a [message](mailto:jason@yuzuten.com).

+## What I dig

+Not all of these things are requirements, they just make me happier.

+- Teasing out a testable domain layer over time, building a common vocabulary between business and technical teams (Domain Driven Design)
+- Working directly with customers.
+- Solutions engineering, at least when I understand the domain and product well.
+- Pairing, but not necessarily religiously.
+- Untangling ORM and database performance problems (including ActiveRecord, nHibernate, Hibernate).
+- Helping less senior engineers become better than I am.
+- Expressive object-oriented languages like Ruby, C#.
+- Hybrid functional languages, even though I'm not very good at them yet.
+F#, Elixir, OCaml, Scala, etc.
+- Vue.js.
+- Internationalization and localizability.
+- Making teams better.
+- Designing for emergent application architecture.
+- Developing user personas and defining user stories based on their needs.
+- ElasticSearch is fun.
+- Integrations with 3rd party services like Stripe.

+## Other things I can do

+- Javascript
+- Java
+- Groovy
+- CSS
+- Legacy application improvements

 ## Where else am I
 {% include online_presence.md %}